MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-integration.md

 # required metadata

 title: Microsoft Project client integration
-description: Planning and maintaining a project schedule can be complex and project managers need to use tools that help them manage this task.
+description: Planning and maintaining a project schedule can be complex, so project managers need to use tools that help them manage this task.
 Integration with Microsoft Project Client provides support to open and manage a project work breakdown structure.
 author: KimANelson
 manager: AnnBe
 ms.date: 12/04/2017